esx-community/esx_joblogs/README.md

   - Log Take or add weapon in stock
   - Log Take of add item in stock

-# Ready but not compatible at this time.
-- esx_ambulancejob "Ready but not add in the github"
+- esx_ambulancejob
-  - Log bill send and pay (When compatible with esx_billing)
+  - Log Take item in pharmacy
   - Log Revive
   - Log Heal

+# Ready but not compatible at this time.
 - esx_mecanojob (With lscustom too) "Ready but not add in the github"
   - Log bill send and pay (When compatible with esx_billing)